House | 4 bedrooms | sleeps 12

-|Size:||Sleeps up to 12, 4 bedrooms|
+|Size||Sleeps up to 12, 4 bedrooms|

 |Family friendly||Great for children of all ages|

 |Notes||No pets allowed, No smoking at this property|

-|Pool:||Private outdoor pool (unheated)|
+|Pool||Private outdoor pool (unheated)|

-|General:||Central heating, CD player|
+|General||Central heating, CD player|

-|Standard:||Kettle, Toaster, Iron|
+|Standard||Kettle, Toaster, Iron|

-|Utilities:||Dishwasher, Cooker, Fridge, Washing machine|
+|Utilities||Dishwasher, Cooker, Fridge, Washing machine|

-|Outdoors:||Private outdoor pool (unheated), Balcony / Terrace, Private garden, BBQ|
+|Outdoors||Private outdoor pool (unheated), Balcony or terrace, Private garden, BBQ|

 Set on several acres of terraced olive groves with pinewood above.